supakeen/supakeen.com-weblog-source/content/python-dangers-in-stdlib.rst

         # hello

-If you do ever need to exchange data use a format that does not allow for any smart things.
+If you do ever need to exchange data, use a format that does not allow for any 'clever' things.
 A good option is to use JSON, which is available in the standard library.
 You would need to write some code to explicitly convert your objects to a format you are happy with, and some code to explicitly convert some serialized data back to your objects.